plyoung/UIElements/README.md

 `<ui:Button name="some-button" text="Button" tooltip="Settings" />`

 The tooltip will appear below the item by default but you can also hint to it to appear above, or to the left or right.
-Simply attach the following in front of the the tooltip text to apply the hint.
+Simply attach the following in front of the tooltip text to apply the hint.
 "L:" for left, "R:" for right, "T:" for above, and "B:" for below.

 For example, to have the tooltip appear to the right-hand side of a button you would do this